jim108dev/purescript-payload-realworld-example/README.md

 ### Development/Test Mode

-Please choose if you want to run the server in development/test (Dev) mode or in production mode (Prod). *Dev* operates with fixed timestamps which is required for the unit tests to run. *Prod* operates with the current system time.
+Please choose if you want to run the server in development/test (Dev) mode or in production mode (Prod). *Dev* operates with fixed timestamps which is required for the automated tests to run. *Prod* operates with the current system time.

 1. Database Setup:
    1. Install PostgreSQL.